apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   bool success = 1;
   // map of nodes that are considered feasible to run the container.
 Empty map means all nodes are eligible. map<string, Empty> FeasibleNodes = 2;
 }

+message BindingResponse {
+  // whether or not binding fails bool success = 1;
+  // A human-readable reason message only in case of failures string reason = 2;
+}

 message UpdateContainerSchedulingStateRequest {